State-Building through Public Land Disposal? An Application of Matrix Completion for Counterfactual Prediction: Continuous DID estimation

 The matrix completion approach estimates the impact of a binary exposure to treatment on a continuous outcome.
-However, in this application a continuous form of treatment is available in the form of homestead entries.
-Equation (\ref{eq:dd}) estimates a continuous version of the DID estimator described in Section \ref{sims}, where the first difference comes from variation in the date of initial exposure to homesteads, and the second difference comes from variation in the intensity of homestead entries:
+In the application, however, a continuous form of treatment is available in the number of homestead patents.
+The model below is a continuous version of the DID estimator described in Section \ref{did-binary}, where the first difference comes from variation in the date of initial exposure to homesteads, and the second difference comes from variation in the intensity of homestead entries:

-In this model, $X$ is a matrix of unit- and time-varying covariates included to control for parallel trends in agricultural productivity and access to frontier lands.
-Entries in the treatment indicator $M$ are set to $M_{it} = 1$ at $t \geq \text{T}_0$, where $\text{T}_0$ varies across units.
-The continuous treatment exposure variable $H_{it}$ measures the per-capita statewide sum of homestead entries in state $i$ and year $t$.
-The coefficient corresponding to the interaction term, $\hat{\phi}$, is the estimated average causal effect of exposure to homesteads.
-I use unit-stratified bootstrapped samples to construct nonparametric standard errors for $\hat{\phi}$.
-The model assumes i.i.d. errors, which understates the standard errors for $\hat{\updelta}$ when the regression errors are serially correlated, or $\mathrm{Corr} (\epsilon_{it}, \epsilon_{i,t-1}) \neq 0$, which can arise when the time-series lengths are not sufficiently long to reliably estimate the data generating process. \citet{bertrand2004much} show that the stratified bootstrap can be used to compute consistent standard errors when the number of units is sufficiently large.